ChrisJD/HMD-Stereoificator/Release/Stereoificator/README.txt

 HOT-KEYS:
 ---------------------------------
-F1 : Save Screenshot.
-Saves the original left and right images (for testing/debugging) and the final image to game folder (will overwrite images from previous sessions).

 F2 / F3 : Adjust Separation.
 Hold shift to adjust 10x faster, hold ctrl to adjust 10x slower.

 F6 : Swap Eyes.